NomicFoundation/hardhat/docs/config/README.md

 - `from`: The address to use as default sender.
 If not present the first account of the Hardhat Network is used.

 - `gas`: Its value should be `"auto"` or a number.
 If a number is used, it will be the gas limit used by default in every transaction.
 If `"auto"` is used, the gas limit will be automatically estimated.
-Default value: The same value as `blockGasLimit`.
+Default value: the same value as `blockGasLimit`.

 - `gasPrice`: Its value should be `"auto"` or a number.
 This parameter behaves like `gas`.
 Default value: `8000000000`.